Cost Automata, Safe Schemes, and Downward Closures: Downward closures of tree languages

 We start by showing how to decide whether $\Ll^d \subseteq \sem{P_1}\cup\dots\cup\sem{P_k}$.
 Firstly, $\Rr := \sem{P_1}\cup\dots\cup\sem{P_k}$ is (effectively) a regular language, and consequently its complement $\Rr^c$ is also regular.
-In consequence, $\Mm := \Ll^d \cap \Rr^c$ is effectively in $\Class$, because it can be obtained from $\Ll^d$ by intersecting it with $\Rr^c$, which is a linear FTT transduction by \cref{fact:reg-intersection-is-FTT}.
-Secondly, emptiness of any language $\Mm \in \Class$ is decidable by reducing to \SUP, since it suffices to apply to it the linear FTT $\Aa$ that ignores the input and outputs all trees of the form $\leta(\leta(\dots(\leta(\lete()))\dots))$ (for some fixed letters $\leta$ of rank $1$ and $\lete$ of rank $0$), and to compare the result with the diversified pure product $P := (\leta(\hole))^*.\opt \lete()$.
+In consequence, $\Mm := \Ll^d \cap \Rr^c$ is effectively in $\Class$, because it can be obtained from $\Ll^d$ by intersecting it with $\Rr^c$, which is a \kl{linear FTT transduction} by \cref{fact:reg-intersection-is-FTT}.
+Secondly, emptiness of any language $\Mm \in \Class$ is decidable by reducing to \SUP, since it suffices to apply to it the \kl{linear FTT} $\Aa$ that ignores the input and outputs all \kl{trees} of the form $\leta\applyto(\leta\applyto(\dots\applyto(\leta\applyto\lete)\dots))$ (for some fixed \kl{letters} $\leta$ of \kl{rank} $1$ and $\lete$ of \kl{rank} $0$), and to compare the result with the \kl{diversified pure product} $P := (\leta\applyto\hole)^*.\opt \lete$.
 Indeed, $\Aa(\Mm)=\downwardclosure{\Aa(\Mm)}=\sem P$ if $\Mm$ is nonempty, and $\Aa(\Mm)=\downwardclosure{\Aa(\Mm)}=\emptyset$ if $\Mm$ is empty; thus, on the one hand, $\Aa(\Mm) \subseteq \sem P$ and, on the other hand, $\Mm$ is nonempty if and only if $\sem P \subseteq \downwardclosure{\Aa(\Mm)}$.

-For the other inclusion $\sem{P_1}\cup\dots\cup\sem{P_k}\subseteq \Ll^d$ we can equivalently check whether $\sem{P_i}\subseteq \Ll^d$ for all $i\in\set{1,\dots,k}$, which implies that it suffices to show decidability of checking the containment $\sem P \subseteq \Ll^d$ for a single pure product $P$.
-We make $P$ diversified by adding additional marks to letters appearing in $P$.
-Namely, for each letter $a$ appearing $k$ times in $P$, we consider ``marked'' letters $a_1,\dots,a_k$, and for each occurrence of $a$ in $P$ we substitute a different letter $a_i$.
-Call the resulting diversified pure product $P'$.
-We also create a corresponding linear FTT $\Aa$; it replaces every label $a$ in the input tree by an arbitrary letter among the letters $a_i$'s (for every occurrence of $a$ we choose a mark $i$ independently).
-We obtain the following equivalence:
+For the other inclusion $\sem{P_1}\cup\dots\cup\sem{P_k}\subseteq \Ll^d$ we can equivalently check whether $\sem{P_i}\subseteq \Ll^d$ for all $i\in\set{1,\dots,k}$, which implies that it suffices to show decidability of checking the containment $\sem P \subseteq \Ll^d$ for a single \kl{pure product} $P$.
+We make $P$ \kl{diversified} by adding additional marks to \kl{letters} appearing in $P$.
+As described before \cref{claim:diversified}, we achieve this by unambiguously replacing the $i$-th occurrence of \kl{letter} $a$ with the new \kl{letter} $a_i$.
+Let $P'$ be the resulting \kl{diversified pure product}.
+We also create a corresponding \kl{linear FTT} $\Aa$; it replaces every label $a$ in the input \kl{tree} by an arbitrary \kl{letter} among the corresponding \kl{letters} $a_i$ (for every occurrence of $a$ we choose a mark~$i$ independently).
+We obtain $\sem{P}=\cl(\sem{P'})=\setof{\cl(T')}{T'\in\sem{P'}}$ by \cref{claim:diversified}, and $\Aa(\Ll^d)=\setof{T'}{\cl(T')\in\Ll^d}$ by definition, which gives us the following equivalence: